phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 ![image-center](../assets/images/Galaxy2.png){: .align-center}
 {: style="font-size: medium;"}

 Your results will be done within a day and you will recieve an email notification.
 Then, you will be able to download your results.
 The tertiary structure of our results and the real structure of the S protein RBD from the PDB entry <a href="http://www.rcsb.org/structure/6LZG" target="_blank">6lzg</a> can be seen below.
-You can also download our results if you wish.
+You can also <a href="../_pages/coronavirus/files/GalaxyWEB_Models.zip" download>download</a> our results if you like.
 ![image-center](../assets/images/GalaxyResults.png){: .align-center}
 Tertiary structures of the PDB entry (6lzg) and homology models from GalaxyWEB of SARS-CoV-2 S protein RBD.
 The superposed structures of all structures is shown on the right.
 {: style="font-size: medium;"}

-<a href="../_pages/coronavirus/files/GalaxyWEB_Models.zip" download> GalaxyWEB Results</a>

 <hr>